 Here is some important information and things to know when dealing with ENCORE or its subsidiaries:

-Do not let aggressive Debt Collectors use unpleasant, abusive—and illegal—collection techniques against you.
-In addition to the actions taken by the CFPB outlined here, numerous other state and federal laws may be available for you—and the unscrupulous debt collectors may end up owing you compensation.
+Do not let aggressive Debt Collectors use unpleasantabusive—and illegal—collection techniques against you.
+In addition to the actions taken by the CFPB outlined here, numerous other state and federal laws may beare available for you—and the unscrupulous debt collectors may end up owing you compensation.
+Rex Anderson PC, are here to help.